DanJSal/rubiks_cube_matrix_representation/README.md

 ### `VisualizeCube.py`

 - **Functions**:
-    - `display_cube(cube: rc) -> None`: Displays the current state of the Rubik's Cube using matplotlib.
+    - `display_cube(cube, ax) -> None`: Displays the current state of the Rubik's Cube using matplotlib.
     - `play(S: int, num_scrambles: int = 50) -> None`: Initiates the Rubik's Cube game, allowing the user to interact with the cube through terminal input.
     - `main() -> None`: The main function to start the game with a default cube size of 3x3x3 and no initial scrambles.